farcasterxyz/docs/docs/learn/architecture/ens-names.md

 Fnames are issued as offchain names under the subdomain `fcast.id`.

 Bob can register the offchain ENS name `bob.fcast.id` and use it on any Farcaster app with the shorthand `@bob`.
 The name can be registered by making a signed request to the Fname Registry server.
-See the [FName API reference](/reference/fname/api) for more details on how to query and create fnames.
+See the [FName API reference](/reference/fname/api) for more details on how to query and create Fnames.

-To learn more about how fnames work, see [ENSIP-16](https://docs.ens.domains/ens-improvement-proposals/ensip-16-offchain-metadata) and [ERC-3668](https://eips.ethereum.org/EIPS/eip-3668).
+To learn more about how Fnames work, see [ENSIP-16](https://docs.ens.domains/ens-improvement-proposals/ensip-16-offchain-metadata) and [ERC-3668](https://eips.ethereum.org/EIPS/eip-3668).